 Walk 1.1 km to the put-in on the Innerste River.

-See our custom Google map at the end of this post to see the exact location of the put-in.
+Our custom Google map at the beginning of this post shows the exact location of the put-in.

 Paddle the Innerste River for just over 3 km.